zkoss/zkdoc/zk_component_ref/Tablet_Devices/Scrollview.md

 # Employment/Purpose

-Applications exceeding a browser's viewport relies on desktop browsers to automatically generates scrollbars by using CSS **overflow** attribute so users can view the entire page but this feature, unfortunately, is not available on tablet or mobile browsers.
+{% include versionSince\| 6.5 %} Applications exceeding a browser's
+viewport relies on desktop browsers to automatically generates scrollbars by using CSS **overflow** attribute so users can view the entire page but this feature, unfortunately, is not available on tablet or mobile browsers.

 Scrollview is a container that makes its content scrollable on tablet/mobile device with a **rubber band** effect you see on